tcolar/album/Readme.md

 * test indexer
 * list albums
 * list album pics
-* server album pics
+* serve album pics
+* basic web frontend to serve responsive catalog.
+- "Breacrumbs" / Album navifation
+- Hedaer / footer or "embedding" (spit out html ??)
+- Make it obvious what's an album vs what's an image ?
-- generate and serve thumbnails
+- generate and serve thumbnails (say 200px?)
-- generate and server scaled images
+- generate and server scaled images (full, 500, 1000 ?)

-- basic web frontend to serve responsive catalog.
+# admin
 - admin login
 - ability to update album meta (name, description, hidden etc..)
+- Update index (whole or indivual album/pics)
-- implement hiiden albums & pics -> still can be accesed if no url ??
+- implement hiiden albums & pics -> still can be accesed if no url ?? -> can be seen in jsn file !!
-- ability to selet highlight
+- ability to select highlight
 - ability to reorder items

-- ability to scale images
+- ability to scale images (original)
 - ability to rotate images
 - ability to upload image or zip of images

+#API
+- API's to retrieve albums & pics -> + to embed in ther site ?
+- API's to modify data ?

+#Other
 - Stats (# of views) for images ?

-- API's to retrieve albums & pics
-- API's to modify data ?